What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 You can drive your own ATV or have one of their guides drive you in a UTV, which is what we did.

-Keep scrolling to read my honest Big Island ATV tour review and see if it’s worth adding to your Big Island itinerary.
+Keep scrolling to read my honest Big Island ATV tour review and decide if it’s worth adding to your itinerary.

-This is definitely not just another touristy activity but rather something unique that will make sure everyone has an amazing time during their visit – even if they’re only here for a few days!
+This is definitely not just another touristy activity but something unique that will ensure everyone has an amazing time during their visit, even if they’re only here for a few days!

 And don’t worry parents because there are plenty of things planned throughout the ride so no need to worry about keeping them entertained either.

-Scroll down further because I’ve also included some helpful tips below too!
+Scroll down further because I’ve also included some helpful tips below!
 So let me tell you…I think this might be my new favorite thing to do on the Big Island!

 Want to skip all the planning and just access my detailed Big Island Itinerary, complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.